Green v. County School Board of New Kent County: School segregation in the Jim Crow era

 Brown v.
-Board of Education was a landmark desegregation ruling, but difficult to implement, and limited to state-sanctioned segregation of public schools.
+Board of Education is a landmark desegregation ruling, but difficult to implement, and limited to state-sanctioned segregation of public schools.
 One year later, in Brown II, enforcement of this principle was given to district courts, ordering that they take the necessary steps to make admittance to public schools nondiscriminatory "with all deliberate speed."
 The term "all deliberate speed" did little to speed up the school board's plan for integration.
 Judge John J. Parker of the United States Court of Appeals for the 4th Circuit led many in the South in interpreting Brown as a charge not to segregate, but not as an order to integrate.

 The Supreme Court heard several more cases surrounding the speed and efficacy of desegregation between its initial ruling in Brown and the Green v.
 School Board case in 1968.

 Virginia

 Virginia had long mandated racial segregation in public education under the Virginia Constitution of 1902.

 The school board continued to operate a segregated system in the wake of the Brown rulings, on the authority of several "massive resistance" state laws enacted to resist them.
 One such law, the Pupil Placement Act, divested local boards of authority to assign children to particular schools and centralized that power with the newly created State Pupil Placement Board.
 Under the act, children were automatically reassigned to their prior school each year unless they applied for transfer to another school and the board approved their application.
 New students' schools were also assigned by the board.

 At the time of the 1960 census, in New Kent County, Virginia, approximately half of the 4,500 residents were African American.
-There was little residential segregation, no attendance zones, and about half the students in the country were black.
+There was little residential segregation, no attendance zones, and about half the students in the county were black.
 The school system had only two schools, the New Kent School for white students and the George W. Watkins School for black students.
 Since 1965 students had been bused to the school of their choice, but no white students had ever opted to attend the black school, and only 15% of black students chose to attend the white school.